terralang/terra/api.md

 Converts `v` to a Terra values using the normal conversion [rules](#converting-between-lua-values-and-terra-values), and the global variable to this value.
 [Completes](#types) the type.

+---

+    globalvar:setname(str)
+    str = globalvar:getname()

+Set or get the debug name for this global variable.
+This can help with debugging but does not otherwise change the behavior of the global.

+---

+    typ = globalvar:gettype()

+Get the terra type of the global variable.

+---

+    globalvar:setinitializer(init)

+Set or change the initializer expression for this global.
+Only valid before the global is compiled.
+This can be used to update the value of a globalvar as you add more code to the system.
+For instance, if you have a global variable storing the vtable for you class, you can add more values to it as you add methods to the class.

 Constant
 --------